facebook/relay/website/docs/tutorial/connections-pagination.md

 }
 ```

 Every user action with results that aren’t immediate should be wrapped in a React transition.
-This allows React to intelligently prioritize different updates: for example, if when the data becomes available and React is rendering the new comments, the user clicks on another tab to navigate to a different page, React can interrupt rendering the comments in order to render the new page that the user wanted.
+This allows React to prioritize different updates: for example, if when the data becomes available and React is rendering the new comments, the user clicks on another tab to navigate to a different page, React can interrupt rendering the comments in order to render the new page that the user wanted.

 * * *